All Articles

 We advise our customers, especially those with several large locations, to gradually introduce bookable workstations.

-Step: Measurements: As soon as a booking is made, data is collected.
-How well is the offer accepted?
-Do 50 of the 500 employees consistently want to go to the office?
-Are there far fewer?
-Are there many more?
-How satisfied are the employees who can come to the office?
-As the current situation is new to us all, this kind of reliable and concrete data is key to informing the strategy to revitalize the offices.
+2. Step: Measure: Once bookings are made, data is generated.
+How popular is the offer?
+Do 50 of the 500 employees actually want to come to the office consistently?
+Is it much less?
+Is it much more?
+How satisfied are the employees who are able to come to the office?
+Since the current situation is new to all of us, reliable and concrete data like this is key to informing the strategy for reviving offices.

-Step: Adapt: The data will quickly show the direction in which the office needs to evolve.
-If it is not accepted, it can be analyzed why this is the case and other approaches can be tried out.
-However, if the offer is well received, more workstations should be made available in this way.
-It is then important to observe whether the social distancing discipline is being adhered to and whether additional measures need to be introduced.
-And these would then, of course, be measured again.
+3. Step: Adapt: The data will quickly show in which direction the office needs to develop.
+If it is not accepted, the reasons for this can be analyzed and other approaches can be tried out.
+However, if the offer is well received, more workplaces should be made available in this way.
+It is then important to observe whether social distancing rules are being observed and, if necessary, to introduce additional measures.
+And, of course, these should then be measured again.

 Clean used desks

 Viruses can remain on some surfaces for several days and pose a risk of infection.
-To minimize this risk, workstations should be cleaned thoroughly every day.
-In order to keep the effort involved reasonable, the surfaces that are actually used should be cleaned first.
+To minimize this risk, workplaces should be thoroughly cleaned every day.
+To keep the effort involved reasonable, priority should be given to cleaning the areas that are actually used.

-Thing-it has developed a priority-based control system for cleaning staff for this purpose.
-In this control system, the scheduling of cleaning staff is based on information in Thing-it, e.g. which workstation was booked or - see below - at which workstation occupancy was measured.
+MazeMap Workplace has developed a priority-based control system for cleaning staff for this purpose.
+In this control system, cleaning staff are scheduled based on information in MazeMap Workplace, e.g., which workstation was booked or—see below—at which workstation occupancy was measured.

 In addition, the switch to flexible workstations in combination with a "clean desk policy" means that workstations have drastically better hygiene values.
 Some permanently assigned workstations apparently have hygiene values that are worse than those of WCs - at least according to HOK's Kay Sargent in the following article: Isolation will force office rethink